 And, this Fall, Executive Director Theresa Williamson’s first deeper foray into writing about the value of informality was published as a chapter in Yale School of Architecture’s Perspecta 50: Urban Divides printed by MIT Press.
 Contact us for your copy.

 Also, our unique management approach and resulting impact on the ground were evaluated between January and May in partnership with Kayla Boisvert of D3 for Change.
 The evaluation report, Adapting for Success: An evaluation of the effectiveness of learning and adapting in the favelas of Rio de Janeiro, established a list of 27 transformational outcomes in 6 communities that hinged on CatComm’s efforts and our maintaining a constant dialogue with community members, remaining responsive to their needs, observing local political and international Olympics-related news, and adjusting our strategies accordingly.

-And just last month we launched our Community Catalysts Campaign to ensure Catalytic Communities continues to flourish and generate transformative change on behalf of communities in Rio and around the world.
+Finally, in late 2018 we launched our Community Catalysts Campaign to ensure Catalytic Communities continues to flourish and generate transformative change on behalf of communities in Rio and around the world.
 We have thought long and hard about this campaign—joining, even at just $2 a month, is by far the most effective way to support our work.

 - Relaunch RioOnWatch with a new full news interface and further developing RioOnWatch’s new solutions-oriented news platform.

 - Help establish the Favela Media Lab to monitor Brazilian media outlets’ coverage of favelas, based in Complexo do Alemão.

 - Conduct research with partners from the Caño Martín Peña in Puerto Rico on the potential of Community Land Trusts to meet the land titling needs of favelas without risking gentrification.